amcginlay/eks-demos/01-cloud9/README.md

 # Create Cloud9 (EC2) Environment

-NOTE: these instructions have been tested under the assumption that you are logged on to the AWS console as a sufficiently privileged IAM User, *not* an assumed role.
+NOTE: these instructions have been tested under the assumption that you are logged on to the AWS console as a sufficiently privileged IAM User, *not* an assumed IAM Role.

 Navigate to https://us-west-2.console.aws.amazon.com/cloudshell